FollowTheProcess/pytoil/docs/commands/config.md

     Pytoil uses [pydantic] under the hood to ensure the types of the values (e.g. bool, str, pathlib.Path etc.) are all handled properly so you basically can't go wrong!

-!!! warning

-    The only config key you can't currently set via the command line is `common_packages`.
-This is to do with the way shells and CLI apps handle lists and I don't see an easy way to solve it!

-    If you want to change this config setting, you will have to do it in the config file itself unfortunately :unamused:

-    Luckily, this tends to be a "fire and forget" setting, typically used for linters and formatters common to all python projects so you won't have to change it much!

 ## Show

 `show` is just a handy way of seeing what the current config is without having to go to the config file!